ismail-syed/IEEE_webAppDevWorkshop/README.md

 ```bash
 meteor mongo
 ```
-Note: Depending on your setup, you may have to type in `user meteor` before using `meteor mongo`
+Note: Depending on your setup, you may have to type in `use meteor` before using `meteor mongo`

 - Mongo console should now show up in your terminal/cmd.
 - type in `db.tweets.find()`